canonical/snapd-rest-openapi/UPDATING.md

 Paths are mostly composed of references to schemas and responses.
 For certain components, if they are not reused elsewhere, it is possible to define them inline within the path.
-For components defined inline, they are completely self contained, and as such chnages to these files do not propogate to other dependencies.
+For components defined inline, they are completely self contained, and as such changes to these files do not propagate to other dependencies.

 ## 4. OpenAPI.yaml